Vincit/objection.js/doc/includes/RECIPES.md

 ## Error handling

 > An example error handler function that handles all possible errors.
 This example uses the [`objection-db-errors`](https://github.com/Vincit/objection-db-errors) library.
+Note that you should never send the errors directly to the client as they may contains SQL and other information that reveals too much about the inner workings of your app.

 ```js
 const {